-Lossy Compression: MP3, AAC, and OGG
+Lossy compression: MP3, AAC, and OGG

 The most widely used audio formats among everyday listeners are MP3, AAC, and OGG Vorbis.
 These belong to a category called lossy compression.

-What is Lossy Compression?
+What is lossy compression?

-This makes lossy formats perfect if you're:
+This makes lossy formats ideal if you're:

 - Streaming music online